Jeremy Clarkson: Politics

 Clarkson identifies as a libertarian in favour of personal freedom and against government regulation, stating that government should "build park benches and that is it.
 They should leave us alone."
 He has a particular contempt for the Health and Safety Executive.
-He often criticised the Labour governments of Tony Blair and Gordon Brown, especially what he calls the "ban" culture; he frequently fixates on the bans on smoking and 2004 ban on fox hunting.
-In April 2013, Clarkson was among 2,000 invited guests to the funeral of Conservative Prime Minister Margaret Thatcher.
+He often criticised the Labour governments of Tony Blair and Gordon Brown, especially what he calls the "ban" culture; he frequently fixates on the smoking ban and the 2004 ban on fox hunting.
+In April 2013, Clarkson was among 2,000 invited guests to the funeral of former Conservative Prime Minister Margaret Thatcher.
+Clarkson is also a friend of former Conservative Prime Minister David Cameron.

 In an attempt to prove that the public furore over the 2007 UK child benefit data scandal was unjustified, Clarkson published his own bank account number and sort code, together with instructions on how to find out his address, in The Sun newspaper, expecting nobody to be able to remove money from his account.
 He later discovered that someone had set up a monthly direct debit for £500 to Diabetes UK.

-Clarkson supported a Remain vote in the 2016 United Kingdom European Union membership referendum, three days before the referendum, he and fellow presenter James May posted a video stating their support.
-Clarkson did not support Brexit, stating that while the European Union has its problems, Britain would not have any influence over the EU, should it leave the Union.
-He envisions the European Union being turned into a US-like "United States of Europe", with one army, one currency, and one unifying set of values.
-In 2019, Clarkson said: "Europe has to punish us—they can't allow us to leave without being damaged because then everyone will want to go.
-We don't want to go if we're going to be damaged."
-In a January 2019 interview with LBC, Clarkson called Brexit voters "coffin-dodging idiots", though also criticised the younger voters, who overwhelmingly supported Remain, for their voting inactivity.

-Clarkson's comments have both a large number of supporters and opponents.
-He often comments on the media-perceived social issues of the day, such as the fear of challenging adolescent youths, which he calls "hoodies".
+Clarkson often comments on the media-perceived social issues of the day, such as the fear of challenging adolescent youths, which he calls "hoodies".
 In 2007, Clarkson was cleared of allegations of assaulting a young person while visiting central Milton Keynes, after Thames Valley Police said that if anything, he had been the victim.
 As a motoring journalist, he is frequently critical of government initiatives such as the London congestion charge or proposals on road charging.
 He is also frequently scornful of caravanners and cyclists.
 He has often singled out John Prescott, the former Transport Minister, and Stephen Joseph, the head of the public transport pressure group Transport 2000, for ridicule.